History of the In-Car Cameras

 What began as a single 50-pound awkward monster in the late 70’s is now a streamlined 4 camera system providing multiple angles to allow the audience a more complete onboard view.

-Sponsors find huge returns when investing in the broadcast in-car camera program, the 2022 exposure time average for sponsors in the NASCAR Cup Series was 5 minutes and 54 seconds per race.
+Sponsors find huge returns when investing in the broadcast in-car camera program, In 2024 the Xfinity Series in-car cameras averaged 7 mins:07 seconds of exposure per race among 101 total cars.
+NASCAR Cup Series in-car cameras averaged 6 mins:00 seconds of exposure per race among 263 total cars.
 Working on five decades; sponsors, teams, and drivers have used the in-car cameras to deliver their image in a 200-mph billboard to millions of race fans in their living room all thanks to Lyn Jeffers’ “Big Idea”.

-Sponsors find huge returns when investing in the broadcast in-car camera program, the 2022 exposure time average for sponsors in the NASCAR Cup Series was 5 minutes and 54 seconds per race.
+Sponsors find huge returns when investing in the broadcast in-car camera program, In 2024 the Xfinity Series in-car cameras averaged 7 mins:07 seconds of exposure per race among 101 total cars.
+NASCAR Cup Series in-car cameras averaged 6 mins:00 seconds of exposure per race among 263 total cars.
 Working on five decades; sponsors, teams, and drivers have used the in-car cameras to deliver their image in a 200-mph billboard to millions of race fans in their living room all thanks to Lyn Jeffers’ “Big Idea”.